Witch Hunting In India

 Witch a person dies, people say it happened because they were possessed by a witch.
 In Mainaguri village during a survey, a girl said, that my relative who lived nearby started causing trouble over a plot of land, and then accused me of being a witch.

 Suddenly a lot of people game and surrounded the house.
 I hear them banging the door thrice with a machete

-If someone is labeled a witch, should we not protect that person?
+If someone is labelled a witch, should we not protect that person?
 If we don’t raise our voice and instead run after them then what is going to be the solution?